Exhibition Series "Discoveries"

 Count Lennart Bernadotte was intensely engaged with environmental and nature conservation issues as early as the 1950s and 60s.
 A milestone of his work was the “Green Charter of Mainau”, which, based on his initiative, was formally adopted on 20th April 1961 by representatives from the worlds of politics, business and culture.
 ‘The very foundations of our lives are endangered because vital elements of nature are being contaminated, poisoned and destroyed’, the Charter observes – a sentence that retains all of its currency to this day.
 The manifesto describes the conflict between use and preservation of natural resources, thereby laying the foundations for a broad social discussion of the environment.

 The co-founder of the Lindau Meeting of Nobel Laureates would have turned 100 in 2009.
-The memory of Count Bernadotte and his advocacy of scientific dialogue was not only the stimulus for the 2009 Nobel Laureate Meeting, it was also the inspiration for a new project by the Council and the Foundation as part of their ‘Mission Education’: the exhibition “Discoveries” on the Mainau Island, which took place for the first time this summer.
+The memory of Count Bernadotte and his advocacy of scientific dialogue was not only the stimulus for the 2009 Nobel Laureate Meeting, it was also the inspiration for a new project by the Council and the Foundation as part of their ‘Mission Education’: the exhibition “Discoveries” on the Mainau Island, which took place for the first time in summer 2009.
 It combines two issues that were close to the heart of Count Lennart Bernadotte: enthusiasm for research and commitment to nature and sustainability.

 How can we treat the planet responsibly?
 Can we save valuable resources and conserve them for future generations?
 How can sustainability be incorporated into our everyday lives?
 The exhibition took up these questions and showed the contribution made by scientific research to answering them.
 The exhibition, like the Lindau Nobel Laureate Meeting – which is also organised by the Council and Foundation of Nobel Laureate Meetings – wanted to awaken an interest in science and research among young people.
 But unlike the meeting, where up-and-coming scientists meet Nobel Laureates, the “Discoveries” exhibition was deliberately aimed at the general public.